 Selenium comes from brazil nuts and dark-fleshed fish.

 The USDA says that people who do not eat grains are at risk of heart disease and obesity because grains are an important source of dietary fibre.
 It’s true that grains are a source of fibre and gluten free grain can fill this role too, but there are many other sources.
 Beans and legumes are excellent sources of fibre as are most fruits and vegetables, especially if eaten raw and with the skin.

 On the down side, grains are often processed into products that are anything but healthy.
 White bread, processed cold cereals, and the plethora of products on grocery shelves that are a combination of processed grains and sugar like: cookies, cakes, cereal and granola bars, snack foods like corn chips, pretzels.
-All of these are sold under the guise of “healthy grains” when these are the true causes of chronic disease like heart disease and cancer.
+All of these are sold under the guise of “healthy grains” when these contribute to chronic disease like heart disease and cancer.
 This is where the naysayers of the gluten free diet get their ammunition.
 It's true that if you simply substitute a gluten containing diet with lots of processed foods and sugar with a gluten free diet with lots of processed foods and sugar, you are not making healthy choices and you may find you gain weight.
 Gluten free processed foods tend to be higher in calories than their gluteny counterparts because they are denser.
 This is why I suggest to anyone new to the gluten free diet to avoid going out a purchasing everything they can find with gluten free on the label.
 While a treat is fine, if you stick mostly with naturally gluten free whole foods you'll feel better and stay healthier.

 Judith Finlayson, The Compete Gluten-Free Whole Grains Cookbook, Robert Rowe Inc., Canada 2013